-409.03(g) Proof of Irreparable Damage [R-11]
+409.03(g) Proof of Irreparable Damage

 Irreparable damage may be established by showing that a filing date is necessary to (1) avoid an imminent statutory bar (35 U.S.C.
 102) or (2) make a claim for priority (35 U.S.C.
 119, 120, and 121).
 If a statutory bar is involved, the act or publication which is believed to constitute the bar should be identified.
 If a claim for priority is involved, the prior application or applications should be identified.
-A diligent effort to prepare the application and obtain the inventor's signature to the oath or declaration must be made (see >MPEP< § 409.03(d)) even if the application is being filed to avoid a bar or to claim priority.
+A diligent effort to prepare the application and obtain the inventor's signature to the oath or declaration must be made (see § 409.03(d)) even if the application is being filed to avoid a bar or to claim priority.

-Preservation of the rights of the parties may be demonstrated by a showing that the inventor may reasonably be expected to enter into competition with the >37 CFR< 1.47(b) applicant, or that a firm plan for commercialization of the subject matter of the application has been adopted.
+Preservation of the rights of the parties may be demonstrated by a showing that the inventor may reasonably be expected to enter into competition with the § 1.47(b) applicant, or that a firm plan for commercialization of the subject matter of the application has been adopted.

-409.03(h) Acceptance of a >37 CFR< 1.47 Application [R-11]
+409.03(h) Acceptance of a Section 1.47 Applica-

-A filing date is\ assigned to an application deposited pursuant to 37 CFR 1.47 >provided the requirements of 37 CFR 1.53(b) are complied with.
-A filing receipt will be sent to the applicant when< the application is found acceptable by the Office of the \ >Assistant Commissioner for Patents<.
+A filing date is not assigned to an application deposited pursuant to 37 CFR 1.47 until the application is found acceptable by the Office of the Solicitor.

-When papers deposited pursuant to § 1.47 are found acceptable, the Office of the \>Assistant Commissioner for Pater's< enters a memorandum or letter to that effect in the file, the Application Division is authorized to >mail a filing receipt< and >a< notice is normally sent to the >non-signing< inventor (inventor designee) at his or her last known address.
+When papers deposited pursuant to § 1.47 are found acceptable, the Office of the Solicitor enters a memeorandum or letter to that effect in the file, the Application Division is authorized to assign the application a filing date, and notice is normally sent to the omitted inventor (inventor designee) at his or her last known address.
 If such a notice is returned to the Patent and Trademark Office by the United States Postal Service as being undeliverable, and the application is thereafter determined to be allowable by the examiner, a notice will be published in the Official Gazette.

-409.03(i) Rights of the >Non-Signing < Inventor [R-11]
+409.03(i) Rights of the Omitted Inventor

-The >non-signing < inventor (also referred to as an "inventor designee") may protest his or her designation as an inventor.
-The >non-signing <\ inventor is entitled to inspect any paper in the application as of the date the Office of the \>Assistant Commissioner for Patents < authorizes the Application Division to accept the application, order copies thereof at the price set forth in 37 CFR 1.19 and make his or her position of record in the file wrapper of the application.
-Alternatively, the >non-signing <\ inventor may arrange to do any of the preceding through a registered patent attorney or agent.
+The omitted inventor (also referred to as an "inventor designee") may protest his or her designation as an inventor.
+The omitted inventor is entitled to inspect any paper in the application as of the date the Office of the Solicitor authorizes the Application Division to accept the application, order copies thereof at the price set forth in 37 CFR 1.19 and make his or her position of record in the file wrapper of the application.
+Alternatively, the omitted inventor may arrange to do any of the preceding through a registered patent attorney or agent.

-While the Patent and Trademark Office will grant the >non-signing< inventor access t the application, inter partes proceedings will not be instituted in >37 CFR< 1.47 case, In re Hough, 108 USPQ 89 (Comm'r Pat.
-1955). >A non-signing<\\\ inventor is not entitled to a hearing (Cogar v.
-Schuyler, 173

-USPQ 389 (D.C.
+While the Patent and Trademark Office will grant the omitted inventor access to the application, inter partes proceedings will not be instituted in § 1.47 case, In re Hough, 108 USPQ 89 (Comm'r Pat.
+1955).
+An omitted inventor is not entitled to a hearing (Cogar v.
+Schuyler, 173 USPQ 389 (D.C.
 Cir.
-1972)) and is not entitled to prosecute the application.
+1972)) and is not entitled to present the entitled to the e entitled to prosecute the application.

->A non-signing<\\ inventor may join in a >37 CFR< 1.47 application.
-To join in the application, the >non-signing< inventor must file an appropriate >37 CFR< 1.63 oath or declaration.
+An omitted inventor may join in a § 1.47 application.
+To join in the aplication, the omitted inventor must file an appropriate § 1.63 oath or declaration.

-The rights of >a non-signing<\\ inventor are protected by the fact that the patent resulting from an application filed under 37 CFR 1.47(b) and 35 U.S.C.
-118 must issue to the inventor, and an application filed under >37 CFR < 1.47(a) and 35 U.S.C.
+The rights of an omitted inventor are protected by the fact that the patent resulting from an application filed under 37 CFR 1.47(b) and 35 U.S.C.
+118 must issue to the inventor, and an application filed under § 1.47(a) and 35 U.S.C.
 116, the inventor has the same rights that he or she would have if he or she had joined in the application, In re Hough, 108 USPQ 89 (Comm'r Pat.
 1955).